Cherma's: Personal life

-He has served as member of the AP Minorities Commission, Government of Andhra Pradesh from 1991 to 1994 and he has been renominated by the Hon’ble Chief Minister of Andhra Pradesh to the Minorities Commission, which was Statutory body, for the period 1999 to 2002.
-He is also a member of a committee constituted by A P Red Cross Society.
+He served as member of the AP Minorities Commission, Government of Andhra Pradesh from 1991 to 1994 and he was reappointed for the period 1999 to 2002.
+He is a member of a committee constituted by A P Red Cross Society.

 He is a Member of the Direct Taxes Advisory Committee constituted by the Income Tax Department of Andhra Pradesh.

 He is the recipient of the "Samman Patra" award for Andhra Pradesh Region for the Financial Year 1997-98 by the Income Tax Department, Government of India on 30 July 2000.

 He is also the recipient of a higher award for the second consecutive year and had been honoured with "Rashtriya Sanman" on National Level for the Financial Year 1998-99 by the Income Tax Department, Government of India on 11 March 2002.

 He is a recipient of the "Best Management Award" from the Government of Andhra Pradesh on 1 May 2002, for his outstanding contribution in maintenance of Industrial Relations, Labour Welfare and Productivity.